Episode 290: Positive Leadership in Project Management (Free)

 Despite the effort placed on planning, coordinating, and integrating the many components of a project, the project manager’s typical day is filled with challenge, Each day includes an unending stream of email, deadline issues, some frustrating events (and people), conflicting view points from stakeholders, and demands for changes at very inopportune times.
 We can also find within a typical day in the life of a project, some successes and victories (and maybe an occasional thank-you or other form of recognition.
 At the end of the day it is sometimes difficult to remember what actually happened and what was accomplished.
 The activities and accomplishments of the day are often blurred by the thoughts associated with the preparations and steps that must be taken to prepare for and begin another set of adventures just waiting for their chance to occur at the start of the next morning.

 Dealing with this intense mode of operation on a regular basis places a very heavy demand on the abilities of a project manager and there is a real need to find some way to balance the competing elements that go along with the job.
 This balance extends to one’s personal and family life also.
 The question then becomes “How can we (as project managers) find that balance?”
 In the book, First Things First by Roger A. Merrill and Stephen Covey, a suggestion is offered: “Know the direction in which you intend to go and your goals on a personal and professional level.”
 In other words, a clear sense of direction should be defined for your personal life as well as your chosen profession.
 To a practicing project manager, that advice should sound very familiar.
-In fact, it is essential for project success.
+In fact, it is essential for project success, and something many of our guests on our leadership podcasts have spoken about.
 Without direction and a set of objectives, how will we ever know where we are going?
 How can we lead a team if we don’t have goals to guide ourselves and our team?
 There is no question that goals and purpose must be defined upfront, refined, and then communicated with high level of energy and enthusiasm.
 Without this clarity and sense of purpose, we cannot effectively lead our team, our organization, or our own lives.
 This is where positive leadership becomes a critical factor.